pascomnet/documentation/site/content/client-desktop-userguide/chat-groupchat-filesharing/_index.en.md

 ## Trainings Video

-{{< youtube dZ6U_YShgag >}}
+{{< youtube 8OBSRSndjas >}}

 ## Chat with colleagues

 Quickly exchanging information with a colleague has become an indispensable tool in business communication today.
-In the pascom client, simply click on a colleague in the **contact list** to open the chat conversation window.
+In the pascom client, simply click on a colleague in the {{< ui-button "contact list">}} to open the chat conversation window.

 ![Open chat from the contact list](chat_open_contactlist.jpg) *Open chat conversation from the contact list*
 </br>

-Alternatively, during an active phone call with your colleague, you can simultaneously open the chat conversation by clicking on **Chat** in the **Call element**.
+Alternatively, during an active phone call with your colleague, you can simultaneously open the chat conversation by clicking on {{< ui-button "chat">}} in the **Call element**.

 ![Open chat during a conversation](chat_open_duringcall.en.jpg) *Open chat conversation during a phone Call*